This Stupid World: Release and promotion

-Yo La Tengo announced the release in November 2022, previewing the track "Fallout".
+Yo La Tengo announced the album in November 2022, previewing the track "Fallout".
 “Aselestine” (January) and “Sinatra Drive Breakdown” (February) were also shared before the album release.
-The band also announced a tour of the United States and Europe across February to May 2023 to promote the album.
-Setlists from this tour emphasize songs off of this album, but also include older Yo La Tengo songs, as well as the band's signature mix of cover versions.
-The tour did not feature opening acts, but the final Los Angeles date included a surprise appearance by Mike Belitsky and Travis Good of The Sadies.
-At the March 13 show, the band cross-dressed to protest Tennessee Senate Bill 3.
+The band announced a tour of the United States and Europe from February to May 2023 to promote the album.
+In April, the band announced a second leg of dates, followed by a third in June 2023.
+The tour included many songs from the album, alongside older Yo La Tengo songs and the band's signature mix of cover versions.
+The tour has not featured opening acts, but a number of guest musicians have appeared.
+The five-song EP The Bunker Sessions was recorded live on this tour and released on November 8, 2023.

 Reception

-This Stupid World received universal acclaim from critics noted at review aggregator Metacritic.
-It has a weighted average score of 85 out of 100, based on 22 reviews.
-The editors of AnyDecentMusic? average up 21 reviews as a 7.9 out of 10.
+This Stupid World received critical acclaim.
+On review aggregator Metacritic, the album has a weighted average score of 85 out of 100, based on 23 reviews, indicating "universal acclaim".
+The album holds a rating of 7.9 out of 10 on AnyDecentMusic?, based on 23 reviews.

 Pitchfork named this release the Best New Music and reviewer Grayson Haver Currin scored it an 8.5 out of 10, calling it the band's "liveliest album in at least a decade", writing that it "feels focused and lean"; it was one of 10 albums of the week recommended by the publication.
+Marc Hogan of that site proposed Grammy Award picks and listed this for Grammy Award for Best Rock Album.
 The editors of Rolling Stone highlighted this album for its readers to listen to and critic Jon Dolan emphasized the ability of the band's lyrics and musicianship to explore dark and depressive moods.
-Writing for Exclaim!, Nicholas Sokic rated this album an eight out of 10, also pointing out the longevity of the band and opining that this "is a far livelier and live-sounding album than one would expect from a group this deep into their career".
-For Paste, Zach Schonfeld gave This Stupid World an eight out of 10, praising the "hermetic bubble" that the band used when recording the music and noting that they lyrics explore "perseverance in a stupid world is its own kind of hope"; the magazine listed it as one of the top 10 albums of the month.
-In a review that scores this album four out of five, Sunnyvale of Sputnik Music calling this "an absolute shot in the arm" that is "an immensely satisfying listen".
+Writing for Exclaim!, Nicholas Sokic rated this album an 8 out of 10, also pointing out the longevity of the band and opining that this "is a far livelier and live-sounding album than one would expect from a group this deep into their career".
+For Paste, Zach Schonfeld gave This Stupid World an 8 out of 10, praising the "hermetic bubble" that the band used when recording the music, and writing that the lyrics exploring "perseverance in a stupid world is its own kind of hope"; the magazine listed it as one of the top 10 albums of the month.
+In a review that scored the album a 4 out of 5, Sunnyvale of Sputnik Music called it "an absolute shot in the arm" that is "an immensely satisfying listen".
 Writing for Glide Magazine, Mac Lockett calls this album a return to form, connecting this sound to the band's work prior to 2006, with moods of "beguiling sadness to the resultant beauty of dismissing its own urgency" and "innate energy and some of the group’s strongest songwriting in years".
-Michael Elliott of No Depression also points out "drones of noise [that] rumble" in some tracks, as well as the "haunting vocal contributions" by Georgia Hubley.
+Michael Elliott of No Depression also highlighted "drones of noise [that] rumble" in some tracks, as well as the "haunting vocal contributions" by Georgia Hubley.